cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 }
 ```

-Then, for `MySigningStargateClient`, you need one extra step.
+For `MySigningStargateClient` you need one extra step.
 You need to inform it about the extra encodable types it should be able to handle.
 The list is defined in a registry that you can [pass as options](https://github.com/cosmos/cosmjs/blob/902f21b/packages/stargate/src/signingstargateclient.ts#L139).

 Take inspiration from the [`SigningStargateClient` source code](https://github.com/cosmos/cosmjs/blob/902f21b/packages/stargate/src/signingstargateclient.ts#L76-L80) itself.
 Collect your new types into an array: